ringlej/ptxdist/doc/daily_work.rst

     $ cd platform-<platformname>/root
     platform-<platformname>/root$ qemu-<architecture> -cpu <cpu-core> -L . usr/bin/myapp

-This command will run the application ``usr/bin/myapp`` built for an CPU on the build host and is using all library compontents from the current directory.
+This command will run the application ``usr/bin/myapp`` built for an
+<cpu-core> CPU on the build host and is using all library compontents
+from the current directory.

 For the stdin and -out QEMU uses the regular mechanism of the build host’s operating system.
 Using QEMU in this way let us simply check our